benjavalero/replacer/technical-design.md

 In both modules the code is organized by feature.

+In backend we have the following packages:

+- `config` Spring configuration classes with beans used in several packages.
+- `wikipedia` Helper class `WikipediaService` to authenticate in Wikipedia to perform requests against the [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page).

+  The authentication is performed by the Oauth 1.0a protocol, the authentication is implemented in the backend, and the frontend only contains the last access token.
+Note there are different OAuth tokens to develop locally (see `replacer.wikipedia.api.*` properties).
+The Production ones, once logged in, redirect to https://replacer.toolforge.org, while the Development ones redirect to http://localhost:8080.

 #### Package `finder`

 The core functionality of the tool is to find all the potential **replacements** in a text for a given language.
 We want also to find all the **immutables** in this text, for the given language, in order to be able to avoid as many false positives as possible.
 This operation will be performed millions of times when indexing a whole dump, therefore the performance is critical.